Rising star in quant finance

 All education levels are eligible, given the below conditions are met.

-To be eligible, candidates holding a PhD should have completed their first PhD no more than four years ago (not before August 2017).
-Candidates should also have less than two years of experience in the financial industry (if currently working, a candidate is eligible if the starting date of his/her permanent contract does not precede August 2019).
+To be eligible, candidates holding a PhD should have completed their first PhD no more than four years ago (not before August 2018).
+Candidates should also have no more than two years of experience in the financial industry.

 Each candidate may submit only one paper.
 A co-authored paper may be submitted only once, by one of the co-authors.